jwaldimer/hackmetrix-abm-api/README.md

 *The API use Devise and Devise JWT for the authentication and CanCanCan for the permissions.*

-*Also, the API handle yhe creation and administration of articles asociated to users*
+*Also, the API handle the creation and administration of articles asociated to users*

 ### Getting Started.
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.